A 6-inch birthday cake with a jug of buttermilk beside itA 6-inch birthday cake with a jug of buttermilk beside it

 It’s also important to use the right type of buttermilk in your recipe.
 There are two types of buttermilk: traditional and cultured.
 Traditional buttermilk is the liquid left over after churning butter, while cultured buttermilk is made by adding bacteria to milk.
 Cultured buttermilk is more commonly used in baking because it has a more consistent acidity level, which helps to activate the leavening agents in the recipe.
 If you can’t find cultured buttermilk, you can make your own by adding a tablespoon of lemon juice or vinegar to a cup of milk and letting it sit for a few minutes before using it in your recipe.

-See also Transformers cake ideas
+See also Baseball cake ideas

 The best brands of buttermilk for baking cakes